Hritika2210/demoproject/README.md

 # demoproject
-This is my first demo git.
+This is my first demo git
 <br>
 Author:-Hritika